1999 NBA Finals: New York Knicks

 The Knicks had a more difficult time reaching the playoffs than the Spurs did.
 Toward the end of the season, with the team teetering on the brink of making the playoffs, New York fired general manager Ernie Grunfeld.
 The Knicks barely qualified for the playoffs and received the eighth and final seed in the Eastern Conference.

 The Knicks faced the Miami Heat, the top Eastern Conference seed, in the first round.
 When Allan Houston made a shot with 0.8 seconds remaining in Game 5 of that series, the Knicks were victorious and became the second team in NBA history after the 1993-94 Denver Nuggets to win a playoff series as the eighth seed.

 The Knicks faced the Atlanta Hawks next.
 Hawks center Dikembe Mutombo guaranteed a victory, but the Knicks prevailed in a four-game sweep to set up a matchup with the Indiana Pacers in the Eastern Conference finals.

 Knicks center Patrick Ewing was lost for the series after the first two games against Indiana.
 In the third game, with 11.9 seconds left and the Knicks trailing 91–88, the Knicks' Larry Johnson made a three-point shot while being fouled and converted the subsequent free throw for a game-winning four-point play; the victory gave the Knicks a 2–1 lead in the series.
 The Knicks won Game 6 and prevailed in the series, becoming the first team in North American sports history to reach a championship series as an eighth seed.
+However, without Ewing and with Larry Johnson spraining his MCL in Game 6 of the East Finals, the Knicks entered the Finals wounded.

+This was the first NBA Finals appearance for the Knicks since 1994; Herb Williams was the only player from the previous Finals team to play for them in 1999.